lucaminudel/The-fantastic-four-of-Continuous-Delivery/README.md

 - **Supported Db version: v10 (v11 with toggle on).**

 Note that the changes from file format v10 to v11 here are used to simulate a change that breaks backwards compatibility in a way that makes it impractical to rollback to the previous version as part of an automated remediation plan.

-An example of a real case is large SQL db storage that makes it extremely slow (because of the quantity of data), or difficult (because of the number of different clients affected) or impossible (because of irreversible schema changes) to rollback to the previous version of the db schema.
+An example of a real case is a large SQL db storage that makes it extremely slow (because of the quantity of data), or difficult (because of the number of different clients affected) or impossible (because of irreversible schema changes) to rollback to the previous version of the db schema.

 Can you think of similar changes that you faced in the past or that could affect your system in the future?

 ## Version 3a-Forward-compatible-interim-version